Resolving Problems with Sleep and Hibernate Modes (Windows 7)

 - Click OK .

-If the issue still exists, go to the next Step.
+If the issue still exists, go to the next step to upgrade the BIOS and keyboard software.

 Step 10: Upgrading the BIOS and keyboard software

-If the sleep button on the keyboard still does not work, go to the HP Software and Driver Download page , enter your computer model number into the field provided, and install any keyboard and BIOS updates available for Windows 7.
+If the sleep button on the keyboard does not work after troubleshooting, go to the HP Software and Driver Download page , enter your computer model number into the field provided, and install any keyboard and BIOS updates available for your operating system.